Lemirq/janus-ai/README.md

 **Bilingual:** Janus has fully native support for both English and French.

-**Hardware Integration:** Janus reads accelerometer data to track gesture commands in real time, allowing fine-grained control with no text or voice commands.
+**Hardware Integration:** Janus reads accelerometer and gyroscope data to track gesture commands in real time, allowing fine-grained control with no text or voice commands.

+**Direct Prosody Injection:** We leveraged Higgs' DualFFN architecture to inject prosody tokens directly into the audio stream.
+This allows the model to process prosody cues directly, instead of relying on the underlying Llama model, which is less specialized for this task.

+**Real-Time Web Search:** Janus searches the web for relevant information in real time, without requiring prompts from the user.
+This lets you focus on the conversation or task at hand, while Janus looks for information to help you get the job done.

+**RAG** Janus uses retrieval-augmented generation (RAG) to fetch important documents quickly and accurately.
+Need a figure from this quarter's financial report?
+No problem.
+Just upload the file in advance, and Janus will tell you the facts when you need them.

-**Native iOS App** We implemented Janus as a native app for iOS.
+**Native iOS App:** We built Janus as a native app for iOS, avoiding the hassle of mobile web UIs.